 All women, whatever their sexual orientation, should be offered a cervical smear test.

 Some women admit to being embarrassed about going for a smear test, whilst others said they are concerned it will be painful or just think they are not necessary.

-One in 10 women believe smear tests detect sexually transmitted infections, while 13.5 per cent thought it was a test for ovarian cancer.
+1 in 10 women believe smear tests detect sexually transmitted infections, while 13.5% thought that it was a test for ovarian cancer.

 Often mothers from differing ethnicities don’t have their smear test either due to a lack of understanding about what it is for, fear, embarrassment, shame at a cervical cancer diagnosis, absence of symptoms and a low perceived risk of cervical cancer influenced by beliefs about having sex outside of marriage.